comzeradd/monopati/README.md

 ### Example

 The code comes with one example post (under the `posts`) folder.
-You can check how the metadata header is being user and some basic syntax.
+You can check how the metadata header is being user and some basic syntax and how images can be added to a post.
 Under the `pages` folder there is a static template example which serves as the landing and about page of your site.

 ## LICENSE